Thonyinstitute/Paris-Holiday/README.md

 ## Creating the Heroku app
-The inspiration for creating this app was drawn from love-sandwiches and the tools that enable me to complete the creation are listed below.
+The inspiration for creating this app was drawn from love-sandwiches and the tools that was used to complete the creation are listed below.

 1. `heroku/python`
 2. `heroku/nodejs`